danielbrendel/dnyCasualGameEngine/ScriptingAPIDoc.md

 void OnDamage(uint32)
 //Indicate whether this entity shall be removed by the game bool NeedsRemoval()
+//Indicate if this entity can be dormant bool CanBeDormant()
 //Return a name string here, e.g. the class name or instance name.
 Used to distinguish the entity class from others string GetName()
 //Return a string that contains all save game properties for this entity